CHA0STHE0RX/ML-school/README.md

 # ML-school

 A benchmark framework for grading reinforcement-learning agents from different families on identical, unbiased capability exams in shared Gymnasium environments.
-Check out the paper:  [ML-School: A Benchmark for Grading RL Agents Across Families (2026)](https://doi.org/10.5281/zenodo.21207742)
+</br>Check out the paper:  [ML-School: A Benchmark for Grading RL Agents Across Families (2026)](https://doi.org/10.5281/zenodo.21207742)

 ---